 June is Alzheimer’s Awareness Month, and a popular research area for MMRRC strains to study the disease.
 For more information on Alzheimer’s disease, visit the NIH’s official website:

-Contact us if you need assistance with learning more about strains related to heart disease in the MMRRC repository.
+Contact us if you need assistance with learning more about strains related to Alzheimer in the MMRRC repository.

 The MMRRC is the nation’s premier national public repository system for mutant mice.
 Funded by the NIH continuously since 1999, the MMRRC archives and distributes scientifically valuable spontaneous and induced mutant mouse strains and ES cell lines for use by the biomedical research community.
 The MMRRC consists of a national network of breeding and distribution repositories and an Informatics Coordination and Service Center located at 4 major academic centers across the nation.
 The MMRRC is committed to upholding the highest standards of experimental design and quality control to optimize the reproducibility of research studies using mutant mice.
 The MMRRC is supported by the Office of Research Infrastructure Programs (ORIP) in the Office of the Director at NIH.
 More than 50,000 mutant alleles are maintained as live mice, cryopreserved germplasm, and/or mutant ES cells.
 Live mice are supplied from a production colony, from a colony recovered from cryopreservation, or via micro-injection of ES cells.
 An MMRRC facility may offer cryopreserved material for resuscitation at the recipient scientist's institution.